 Constable Julia Fox arrived in Watson Lake, in southern Yukon, in February of 2011.
-That month, the temperature dipped below minus 40 degrees Celsius and the wind howled for two days straight at more than 40 kilometres per hour.
+That month, the temperature dipped below minus 40 degrees Fahrenheit and the wind howled for two days straight at more than 25 miles per hour.

-Fox was one of several new Mounties to join the RCMP's Watson Lake detachment within a span of months.
+Fox was one of several new officers to join the Royal Canadian Mounted Police's (Canada's federal police force, also known as RCMP) Watson Lake detachment within a span of months.
 The detachment, which has fewer than a dozen members, is responsible for policing Lower Post, an Indigenous community in northern British Columbia and the location of one of the most notorious Indian Residential Schools.
 On this last point, Fox arrived unaware.

 There was no warm welcome, she says.
 In 2009, two local constables had been accused of sexually assaulting a woman in the area.
 About a year before Fox arrived, the Yukon Supreme Court found the men not guilty.